goravel/docs/digging-deeper/artisan-console.md

 }
 ```

-## Defining Input Expectations
+## Command I/O

+### Retrieving Input

-When you write console commands, it's typical to collect user input through arguments or options.
+When you write console commands, it's typical to collect user input through `arguments` or `options`.
 With Goravel, it's extremely easy to retrieve the arguments and options that the user provides.

-### Arguments
+#### Arguments

 Follow the arguments after the command: